juicedata/juicefs/docs/en/quick_start_guide.md

 > **Risk Tips**: The commands contained in the following content may cause files damage or loss, please be cautious!

-Of course, you can also add the `--force` or `-f` parameter to the unmount command to force the file system to be uninstalled, but you have to bear the possible catastrophic consequences:
+Of course, you can also add the `--force` or `-f` parameter to the unmount command to force the file system to be unmounted, but you have to bear the possible catastrophic consequences:

 ```shell
 $ sudo juicefs umount --force /mnt/jfs